 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer’s insurance plan need to obtain Medicare Part D prescription coverage (Medicare beneficiaries who are dually-eligible for Medicaid will also have Part D coverage for their drugs).
 It can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Medicare Part D enrollment.

 In 2023, there are 23 stand-alone Medicare Part D plans for sale in Nevada, with monthly premiums that range from about $8 to $118.

-As of mid-2020, there were 178,998 Medicare beneficiaries in Nevada (about a third of the state’s Medicare population) who were covered under stand-alone Medicare Part D plans.
-Another 210,606 had Part D prescription coverage integrated with their Medicare Advantage plans (this number has been increasing sharply as enrollment in Medicare Advantage plans has grown faster than overall Medicare enrollment in Nevada).
+As of early 2022, there were 165,140 Medicare beneficiaries in Nevada (a little less than a third of the state’s Medicare population) who were covered under stand-alone Medicare Part D plans.
+Another 251,395 had Part D prescription coverage integrated with their Medicare Advantage plans (this number has been increasing sharply as enrollment in Medicare Advantage plans has grown faster than overall Medicare enrollment in Nevada).

 Medicare Part D enrollment is available during the annual election period from October 15 to December 7.
 You may change your mind more than once during this window; the last plan you pick will take effect January 1 of the coming year.